 But wait!
 There’s a twist.
 The hotel says it doesn’t even offer such a luggage delivery service.

-Can the Elliott Advocacy team figure out what’s going on here?
+Can the Elliott Advocacy team figure out what’s going on here? (*We’re counting down the top ten articles of 2019 at Elliott Advocacy.
+This one is #10.)
 Read more “My luggage went missing on the way to the cruise.
 I want a full refund!”